-Joseph also works with high-net-worth individuals and business owners to organize their personal income tax and estate planning affairs in order to maximize wealth preservation and minimize tax on transfers to family members, charities, and other recipients.
+Jay also works with high-net-worth individuals and business owners to organize their personal income tax and estate planning affairs in order to maximize wealth preservation and minimize tax on transfers to family members, charities, and other recipients.
 This is accomplished through the use of the latest sophisticated estate planning strategies, including family limited partnerships, installment sales to defective grantor trusts, the formation of family charitable foundations, and other similar techniques.

-Joseph has also represented and advised numerous public and private companies, as well as private equity and venture capital firms, on investment and acquisition transactions and on the disposition of business interests, in transactions ranging from early-stage investments in high-tech start-ups to acquisitions and sales of mature, late-stage companies and publicly traded corporations.
+Jay has also represented and advised numerous public and private companies, as well as private equity and venture capital firms, on investment and acquisition transactions and on the disposition of business interests, in transactions ranging from early-stage investments in high-tech start-ups to acquisitions and sales of mature, late-stage companies and publicly traded corporations.

 Another focus in his practice is the taxation of intellectual property, including tax aspects related to the development, licensing and exploitation of intellectual property rights, the migration of valuable intellectual property to offshore jurisdictions and the tax-efficient sale of intellectual property rights.
-Joseph also has extensive experience in the areas of structuring mergers, acquisitions, business sales, and related business transactions.
+Jay also has extensive experience in the areas of structuring mergers, acquisitions, business sales, and related business transactions.